lessismorecn/BPMonV2/README.md

 Bluetooth 24Hour Blood Pressure Monitor

 This project comprises of work completed for my final year digital systems project of a Bluetooth 24 Hour Blood Pressure Monitor.

 The android application has been tested on a Cubot X18 and X19S.

-The device project can be open and build with STM32CubeIDE Version: 1.4.2.
+The device project can be open and built with STM32CubeIDE Version: 1.4.2.

 The microcontroller currently used and tested with is an ST Nucleo F446RE with components:

 Pressure sensor: NXP MP3V5050GP.